Jonathan Edwards (triple jumper): Awards

+Edwards received an honorary doctorate from Heriot-Watt University in 2002.

 An honorary doctorate was conferred upon him at a ceremony at the University of Exeter on 21 January 2006.

 Later in the same year, an honorary doctorate of the university (DUniv) was conferred upon him at the winter graduation ceremony of the University of Ulster (19 December 2006).

-Edwards also received an Honorary Doctorate from Heriot-Watt University in 2002.

 Personal life

-Edwards lives with his wife Alison in Newcastle upon Tyne.
-They have two sons, Nathan and Sam.
+Edwards lives with his wife in Newcastle upon Tyne.
+They have two sons.

 Edwards was one of 200 public figures who were signatories to a letter to The Guardian opposing Scottish independence in the run-up to the 2014 referendum on that issue.

 Religious beliefs

 Edwards initially refused to compete on Sundays due to his devout Christian beliefs, a decision that cost him a chance to compete in the 1991 World Championships.
 However, in 1993, after much deliberation and discussion with his father (a vicar), he changed his mind, deciding that God gave him his talent in order for him to compete in athletics.
 He once said "My relationship with Jesus and God is fundamental to everything I do.
 I have made a commitment and dedication in that relationship to serve God in every area of my life."

 He presented episodes of the Christian television show Songs of Praise until 2007.

-However, in June 2007, in an interview in The Times, Edwards said:

-Furthermore, in the same interview with The Times he also stated "When you think about it rationally, it does seem incredibly improbable that there is a God."
-In the same interview he also said "I feel internally happier than at any time of my life."
+In June 2007, in an interview in The Times, Edwards said: "When you think about it rationally, it does seem incredibly improbable that there is a God."
+In the same interview, he stated: "Looking back now, I can see that my faith was not only pivotal to my decision to take up sport but also my success ...
+I was always dismissive of sports psychology when I was competing, but I now realise that my belief in God was sports psychology in all but name."
+He has since described himself as "probably agnostic, but practically an atheist", and has expressed contentment with his current worldview, stating "I feel internally happier than at any time of my life."

-In an interview for a film by Matthew Syed broadcast on BBC One at around 18:30 on the evening of 12 August 2012, after the last medal of the London 2012 Summer Olympics was awarded, Jonathan Edwards stated "It may seem odd to quote from the Bible since I have lost my faith, but...".

-An interview reported by Jane Oddy in Mirror News (27 February 2014) quoted him saying "I am happy and actually it's fine.
-I don't miss my faith.
-In many ways I feel more settled and happier in myself without it.
-I don't know if that is related to losing my faith or would have been the case anyway, but it's a non-issue as far as I am concerned.
-Seven years on I don't feel a gap in my life and I suppose that's the proof of the pudding isn't it?
-Had I suddenly thought that life doesn't quite feel right, maybe I'd re-examine that – re-examine my faith.
-In fact, more than ever, I feel comfortable with where I am in life."